jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Heck, with no gates to overcome, anyone can be a musician, artist, comedian, or "celebrity."

-Personally, I follow Sailing La Vagabonde, Adam Savage's Tested, Linus Tech Tips, Kings and Generals, Historia Civilis, BatmanRealAccount, Invicta, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Traversy Media, Taylor Tries, RealEngineering, Dr. Becky.
+Personally, I follow people like Sailing La Vagabonde, Adam Savage's Tested, Kings and Generals, Historia Civilis, BatmanRealAccount, Dave 2D, Kirsten Dirksen, Traversy Media, Taylor Tries, RealEngineering, Dr. Becky.
 I celebrate them because they're real people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebrity," ask yourself if they're one of yours.
 Modern technology gives you that power.